 Luckily for aspiring vet techs in SC, there are currently three CVTEA-accredited programs in the state: Piedmont Technical College, TriCounty Technical College, and Trident Technical College.

-Piedmont Technical College offers an associate of applied science (AAS) degree in veterinary technology, featuring courses such as veterinary terminology; anatomy & physiology; parasitology; pharmacology; large animal clinical practice; lab animal medicine; and animal nutrition.
+Piedmont Technical College offers an associate of applied science (AAS) degree in veterinary technology, featuring courses such as veterinary terminology; office management and client education; anatomy & physiology; parasitology; pharmacology; large animal clinical practice; lab animal medicine; and animal nutrition.
+Students work with cats and dogs at the local animal shelter in Newberry County, as well as on local farms to gain experience with larger animals such as horses, cows, goats, and sheep.
+Recent graduates have gained employment at Dutch Fork Animal Hospital, Grace Animal Hospital–Lexington, SC, and Verdin Veterinary Services.
 This five-semester program has produced impressive results among its graduates on the Veterinary Technician National Examination (VTNE), the main national credentialing exam in this profession.
-In fact, between 2012 and 2015, 75.7 percent of Piedmont’s graduates passed the VTNE on their first attempt.
+In fact, between 2015 and 2018, 76.9 percent of Piedmont’s graduates passed the VTNE on their first attempt.

-Trident Technical College of Charleston provides a 77-credit associate of applied science (AAS) degree in veterinary technology.
-This involves classes such as office management & client communication; large animal clinical practice; small animal diseases & zoonosis; microbiology; laboratory animal medicine; and various special topics seminars.
-Among Trident’s program graduates between 2012 and 2015, an astounding 88 percent passed the VTNE on their first try.
+Trident Technical College of Charleston provides a 76-credit associate of applied science (AAS) degree in veterinary technology.
+This involves classes such as office management & client communication; veterinary terminology and calculations; large animal clinical practice; small animal diseases, zoonosis and client; microbiology; laboratory animal medicine; and various special topics seminars.
+Labs take place in a facility equipped with a surgical laser, digital x-ray systems, ultrasound machine, and in-house blood diagnostic machines.
+Animals from local shelters that are less likely to be adopted are brought into the veterinary program where their needs are addressed.
+Students care for and work with animals for the purpose of returning them to the shelter for adoption.
+Students also complete a preceptorship.
+Among Trident’s program graduates between 2014 and 2017, sixty-nine percent passed the VTNE on their first try.

 Distance-based Vet Tech Programs